nyukhalov/CarND-PID-Control-Project/writeup.md

 stage_no=609  , d_sum=0.000152171, best_err=0.0229817, MSE=0.0452825, p={0.669091, 0.00207445, 16.5094}, d={9.54586e-06, 2.61417e-08, 0.000142599}
 ```

-The twiddle algorithms chooses the hyperparameters' values in order to minimaze the MSE error.
+The twiddle algorithm chooses the hyperparameters' values in order to minimize the MSE error.
 Its results, however, were not good.
 A PID controller based on the parameters chosen by the algorithm was very jerky.
 Most likely people won't like to be driving by such a controller due to the lack of smoothness.

 ## Speed controller